 Your skills by applying them in as many different ways as you can to see what feels right and what doesn’t.

-Your identity by exploring as many different interests as you can to see what makes you tick.
+Your personality by exploring as many different interests as you can to see what makes you tick.

-Your circle by meeting (IRL and online) as many different people as you can to create a wide and supportive community.
+Your network by meeting (IRL and online) as many different people as you can to create a wide and supportive community.

 Your confidence by engaging in as many professionalization activities as you can to increase your career awareness.